 - The Annapurna Base Camp trek has a prominent route, and you'll encounter a lot of other trekkers and groups along the way, both on the trail and at the teahouses.
 Other trekking options are available if you prefer a trek with much fewer people and therefore more time spent trekking across communities rather than on a more developed path.

 - The area, which is located in Nepal's north-central region, includes mount ranges that include Mount Annapurna (8091 m) and 16 other peaks over 7000 m.
 The combination of mountain ranges, landscapes, tropical and alpine vegetation, unique floras, faunas, and wildlife make this an exotic location in every way.

 - In contrast to other hiking trails, this one is well-developed, and you can observe a variety of ethnic people practicing various cultures and customs.

 Annapurna Base Camp Trek Route

-On the way to Jomsom, Mustang, we will also have the privilege to see the stunning Kali Gandaki gorge, the world's deepest gorge.
+On the way to Jomsom, Mustang, we will also have the privilege of seeing the stunning Kali Gandaki Gorge, the world's deepest gorge.
 Well before you enter the onset point of the trek, you are welcomed with magnificent views of mountains such as Annapurna South, Nilgiri, Baraha Peak, Fishtail, and Hiunchuli!

 Several private accommodation lodges are located along the trail to the base camp, situated in front of the Annapurna Glacier.
 Since most of Annapurna's ranges are exposed, the view from the glacier fringes is incredible.